IMPACT OF THE INDONESIA-RUSSIA AGREEMENT ON COOPERATION IN THE FIELD OF SPACECASE LAUNCH FACILITIES AND LEGAL PROTECTION FOR INDONESIAN CITIZENS

 Alfred Sitindjak, Development and Operation of Spacecraft Launch Facilities from Indonesian Airspace, Journal of Aerospace Analysis and Information, Vol. 2.
 No. 2, LAPAN Publisher, Jakarta, 2004.

-[1] Hazairin Pohan, Indonesian Foreign Policy in Central and Eastern Europe, Paper presented at the Briefing of Candidates for Head of Indonesian Representative Office, Jakarta, 2004, pp. 4 – 5.
+[1] Hazairin Pohan, Indonesian Foreign Policy in Central and Eastern Europe, Paper presented at the Briefing of Candidates for Head of the Indonesian Representative, Jakarta, 2004, pp. 4 – 5.

 [2] Hazairin Pohan, Indonesian-Russian Strategic Partnership Relations in the 21st Century, Paper at the LIPI P2P Seminar, Jakarta, 2006, p.
 11.